suhrig/arriba/documentation/command-line-options.md

 `--alignments=FILE`
 : BAM file containing normal alignments from STAR (`Aligned.sortedByCoord.out.bam`).
 The file must be sorted by coordinates and indexed.
 If this argument is given, the script generates coverage plots.
 This argument requires the Bioconductor package `GenomicAlignments`.

+`--sampleName=NAME`
+: The name of the sample is printed as the title on every page.

 `--pdfWidth=INCHES`
 : Width of the pages of the PDF output file in inches.
 Default: `11.692`